Loom And Leaf Reviews

 Heavy folks exert more force onto the surface of a mattress and as a result tend to sink into the soft top layers more than petite and average size sleepers.
 We will reference all body types throughout this review, but it’s still important you keep your weight in mind as you progress down the page.

 Loom & Leaf beds are priced above average for the online mattress industry.
 However, keep in mind, this isn’t your typical two or three layer poly foam bed-in-a-box.
 This is a premium bed comprised of high-quality foams and manufactured in the USA by a well-respected company.
-As such, we actually think Loom & Leaf beds are a solid value.
+As such, we actually think Loom & Leaf beds are a decent value.